fredrikolovsson/udwg/README.md

 I noticed there was no such list available for download from their website.

 I therefore have created this simple Web Scraper which compiles a list of all of the available words from Urban Dictionary to date.
-You can also choose ranges or letters and special characters, based on your needs.

 If you are reading this, you probably have a good reason for needing a wordlist from urban dictionary, such as security, NLP, or just plain curiosity.

+At this point in time, UDWG will only get the most popular words from A-Z

 ## Usage

-At this point, the program is command line only, but there are plans to create a GUI in the future.
+At this point, the program is command line only

 This program is written in Python and is very easy to use, just simply type:

-    $> python uswg.py
+    $> python udwg.py

 And all words from Urban Dictionary will be printed out to STDOUT

-if you would like just one letter, type:

-    $> python uswg.py A

-to get all the words that start with the letter 'A':

-if you would like a range, say 'B' through 'D', type:

-    $> python uswg.py B D

-Finally, if you would like words that what with special characters or numbers, use the '*' character, type:

-    $> python uswg.py \*

-Keep in mind that typing:

-    $> python uswg.py A \*

-is Equivalent to typing:

-    $> python uswg.py
+The words are all of the most popular words from Urban Dictionary from A to Z.

 ## Wordlist structure

 The structure of the file is like any other wordlist file, with a list of terms delimited by the newline character.

-At this time, no wordlist comes with the program, but I may attach one soon.
+A wordlist file is available called popular_words.txt in the repository.

 ##Disclaimer